ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Polishing

-In this section you are going to add a little polish to project by adding a sprint feature, audio, and some effects.
+In this section, you are going to add a little polish to the project by adding a sprint feature, audio, and some effects.

 ### Add Player Sprint

-Currently it's very slow running a race, so let's allow the players to sprint when holding the ++shift++ key down.
+Currently, it's very slow running a race, so let's allow the players to sprint when holding the ++shift++ key down.

 ### Create a new Binding